 Location.
 Just one example: Properties in Las Vegas within 0.72 miles of the Strip (part of the Boulevard South, the heart of the city's entertainment district) have a premium of 70 percent compared to hotels located beyond 2.25 miles.

 Room size.
 Size is often considered while evaluating the rate for a particular room type.
-Let’s take two rooms with the same amenities, but one is 16 square meters, and another is 20.
+Let’s take two rooms with the same amenities: one is 16 square meters, and the other is 20.
 Guests can be charged more for the bigger one.

 Competitive landscape.
-If nearby properties lower their rates due to low occupancy, a hotel may reduce its prices to stay competitive or keep its rate stable but include perks like complimentary breakfast or late checkout to justify the cost.
+If nearby properties lower their rates due to low occupancy, a hotel may reduce its prices to stay competitive, or keep its rate stable while offering perks like complimentary breakfast or late checkout to justify the cost.

 What is BAR?

-The best available rate (BAR), sometimes called the best flexible rate, refers to a hotel's lowest publicly available rate for a specific room type and particular date at a given time.
+The best available rate (BAR), also called the best flexible rate, is the lowest publicly available rate for a specific room type and date at a given time.
 It’s used as a baseline price to apply various pricing modifications depending on discounts, dates, demand, etc.

 Like a rack rate, it doesn’t include any additional services, such as breakfast.
-Nor does it impose any requirements— e.g., corporate affiliation or full prepayment.
-It also has no rescheduling or cancellation penalties, provided booking changes adhere to the hotel's general policy (for instance, according to the policy, you must pay the equivalent of one night's stay if you cancel less than 24 hours before your scheduled check-in time).
+Nor does it impose any requirements—e.g., corporate affiliation or full prepayment.
+It also has no rescheduling or cancellation penalties, provided the booking changes adhere to the hotel's general policy (for instance, you must pay the equivalent of one night's stay if you cancel less than 24 hours before your scheduled check-in time).

 In addition to leveraging BAR, hotels sometimes provide a Best Rate Guarantee (BRG), promising guests the lowest available rate when booking directly.
 If a client comes across a better price elsewhere for the same room type, dates, and booking conditions, the hotel reviews the claim and adjusts the booking to match that rate.
 The lucky low-rate catcher can also be offered additional perks.